 For viruses such as genital herpes, HIV, hepatitis B and human papillomavirus (HPV), treatments will control the virus, help prevent symptoms, and prevent them from being transmitted.

-The best way to avoid needing treatment is to take proactive steps to avoid getting STIs.
+The best way to avoid needing treatment is to take proactive steps to avoid getting STI.
 That means condoms.
-Condoms are the easiest, and most effective way, to protect yourself from STIs.
+Condoms are the easiest, and most effective way, to protect yourself from STI.

-You can prevent most STIs by using barrier protection such as condoms.
-Condoms help protect you and your partner from STIs.
+You can prevent most STI by using barrier protection such as condoms.
+Condoms help protect you and your partner from STI.

 Condoms are recommended every time you have vaginal, anal or oral sex.
-However, condoms do not protect against all STIs – that’s why it is important to have regular STI tests.
+However, condoms do not protect against all STI – that’s why it is important to have regular STI tests.